-The next option is to pursue the court order.
-In the majority of cases, creditors need a court order to repossess a servicemember’s vehicle.
+Without a waiver, creditors need a court order to repossess a servicemember’s vehicle.
 Without it, the creditor could be facing legal repercussions of their own.
 Of course, it is a must to continue to monitor the situation.
 Repossessed borrowers could seek additional legal action, including fighting the court order itself.

 The best strategy is due diligence.
 Have systems in place to monitor borrowers’ military status, especially active duty.
 If repossessions seem likely, pursuing SCRA waivers could be the smart choice to mitigate risk.
 Above all else, don’t repossess a vehicle without first knowing if the borrower has SCRA protections.